jjusuf2/jjnotes/_sources/genomics/download_sra.md

 Need to download raw high-throughput sequencing data from a published paper?
 Most raw data is shared on the NCBI [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA).
 To download raw data, you will need to install a software package called [SRA toolkit](https://github.com/ncbi/sra-tools).

 In this example, we will download raw data from a Micro-C experiment from Hsieh et al. 2020 (GEO: [GSE130275](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE130275)).
 Let's download the raw data for the Micro-C on wild-type mESCs, replicate 1 ("ESC_WT01").
 Its SRA accession number is SRR8954797, which can be found at the bottom of the dataset's GEO entry.

-Sometimes, one sequencing experiment can be split across multiple SRA accession numbers, so you will have to download them individually and merge them later.
+> **_NOTE:_** Sometimes, one sequencing experiment can be split across multiple SRA accession numbers.
+In this case, you will have to download them individually and merge them later.

 First, run the following command (replacing the path to the _sratoolkit_ folder and version number if necessary):
 ```